SFUStatgen/SFUStatgen.github.io/resources.md

 <li>Regular paper only; $48 for an A0 poster.<br>
 </li>
 <li>If you send a pdf file to Laurence Lee (laurence_lee@sfu.ca) by 11AM, you can have the poster by 2 or 3PM in the same day</li>
 <li>You can send the grant account number to be charged to Laurence.
-Sadika can provide the account number that is required.&nbsp;<br>
+Charlene can provide the account number that is required.&nbsp;<br>
 </li>
 <li>Before they release your poster to you, your supervisor needs to sign an invoice to agree to have their account charged.&nbsp; You need to return this invoice to the REM office.&nbsp; It's also possible to pick up a hard copy of the invoice before your poster is done printing to have signed by your supervisor.</li>
 <li>I'm not sure which option is best, but it would be a good idea to ask about the invoice with Laurence when you place your order to make sure that you will be able to get your poster in time.</li>